For Super Bowl ads this year, crypto is out, booze is in - NewsBreak

 The big game between the Kansas City Chiefs and the Philadelphia Eagles takes place on Sunday.

-The Super Bowl is advertising's biggest stage, with advertisers jockeying to get their products in front of the more than 100 million people who watch each year.
-Mark Evans, executive vice president of ad sales for Fox Sports, said a few ads went for more than $7 million for a 30-second spot.
-Most sold for between $6 million and $7 million.

 Anheuser-Busch remains the biggest advertiser with three minutes of national airtime.
 The beverage giant gave up its deal to be the exclusive alcohol advertiser this year, so Heineken, Diageo, Remy Martin and Molson Coors are also in the game.
-Other big advertising categories include packaged foods such as Doritos and M&Ms, movie studios and streaming services, automakers and tech companies, Evans said.
+Other big categories advertising include packaged food like Doritos and M&Ms, movie studios and streaming services, automakers and tech companies, Evans said.
 Out this year: crypto companies.

-Last year's Super Bowl was dubbed the “Crypto Bowl” because four cryptocurrency companies — FTX, Coinbase, Crypto.com and EToro — ran splashy commercials.
-It was part of a larger effort by crypto companies to break into the mainstream with sports sponsorships.
-But in November, FTX filed for bankruptcy and its founder was charged in an alleged scheme to defraud investors .

 This year, two crypto advertisers had commercials “booked and done” and two others were ”on the one-yard line,” Evans said.
 But once FTX news broke, those deals weren’t completed.